Chiang Kai-shek: Rising power

-In 1927, when Chiang was setting up the Nationalist government in Nanjing, he was preoccupied with "the elevation of our leader Dr. Sun Yat-sen to the rank of 'Father of our Chinese Republic'.
-Dr. Sun worked for 40 years to lead our people in the Nationalist cause, and we cannot allow any other personality to usurp this honored position".
+In 1927, when Chiang was setting up a rival Nationalist government in Nanjing, he was preoccupied with the elevation of Sun Yat-sen to the Father of a Republic.
 He asked Chen Guofu to purchase a photograph that had been taken in Japan c.
 1895 or 1898.
 It showed members of the Revive China Society with Yeung Ku-wan as president, in the place of honor, and Sun, as secretary, on the back row, along with members of the Japanese Chapter of the Revive China Society.
 When told that it was not for sale, Chiang offered a million dollars to recover the photo and its negative, "The party must have this picture and the negative at any price.
 They must be destroyed as soon as possible.
 It would be embarrassing to have our Father of the Chinese Republic shown in a subordinate position".

 On 12 April 1927, Chiang carried out a purge of thousands of suspected Communists and dissidents in Shanghai, and began large-scale massacres across the country collectively known as the "White Terror".
 During April, more than people were killed in Shanghai.
 The killings drove most Communists from urban cities and into the rural countryside, where the KMT was less powerful.
 In the year after April 1927, over 300,000 people died across China in the anti-communist suppression campaigns, executed by the KMT.
-One of the most famous quotes from Chiang (during that time) was, that he would rather mistakenly kill 1,000 innocent people, than allow one Communist to escape.
-Some estimates claim the White Terror in China took millions of lives, most of them in rural areas.
+Some estimates claim the White Terror took millions of lives, most of them in rural areas.
 No concrete number can be verified.
-Chiang allowed Soviet agent and advisor Mikhail Borodin and Soviet general Vasily Blücher (Galens) to "escape" to safety after the purge.
+Chiang allowed Soviet agent and advisor Mikhail Borodin and Soviet general Vasily Blücher to "escape" to safety after the purge.

 The NRA formed by the KMT swept through southern and central China until it was checked in Shandong, where confrontations with the Japanese garrison escalated into armed conflict.
 The conflicts were collectively known as the Jinan incident of 1928.

-Now with an established national government in Nanjing, and supported by conservative allies including Hu Hanmin, Chiang's expulsion of the Communists and their Soviet advisers led to the beginning of the Chinese Civil War.
-Wang Jingwei's National Government was weak militarily, and was soon ended by Chiang with the support of a local warlord (Li Zongren of Guangxi).
-Eventually, Wang and his leftist party surrendered to Chiang and joined him in Nanjing.
-However, the cracks between Chiang and Hu's traditionally Right-Wing KMT faction, the Western Hills Group, began to show soon after the cleansing against the communists, and Chiang later imprisoned Hu.
+Now with an established national government in Nanjing, and supported by conservative allies including Hu Hanmin, Chiang's expulsion of the Communists and their Soviet advisers led to the Chinese Civil War.
+Wang Jingwei's Nationalist government was weak militarily, and was soon ended by Chiang with the support of a local warlord (Li Zongren of Guangxi).
+Wang and his leftist party surrendered to Chiang and joined him in Nanjing.
+However, the cracks between Chiang and Hu's traditionally right-wing KMT faction, the Western Hills Group, began to show soon after the purge of the Communists, and Chiang later imprisoned Hu.